Ode to the Goddess or the Luo River (洛神赋图)

 The British Museum, for instance, has amassed about 23,000 pieces of Chinese artworks, while the collection of Chinese antiques at the Museum of Fine Arts in Boston, the USA, ranging from sculptures, paintings, bronze articles to porcelain objects, including The Portraits of Emperors of the Past Dynasties.
 Currently, in Japan, there are over 1,000 museums and art galleries, and almost every one of them has held some illegally obtained Chinese cultural artifacts, with the majority of them being Tang tricolor pottery (唐三彩) created during the Tang Dynasty.

-Although not all Chinese articles at the overseas museums and art galleries were acquired illegally, a great number of them were obtained through looting or other dubious methods.
+Although not all Chinese articles at overseas museums and art galleries were acquired illegally, a great number of them were obtained through looting or other dubious methods.
 Between 1876 and 1928, there were as many as 42 groups of so-called explorers and researchers arrived in the northwest region of China and smuggled nearly half of the total murals and books from Dunhuang Mogao Grottos, with 13,700 pieces now at the British Museum and around 6,000 pieces in National Library of France.

 When a director from America’s Metropolitan Museum of Art traveled to Dragon Gate Grotto (龙门石窟) in Luoyang (洛阳), Henan, in the 30s of the last century, he paid for the local bandits to chisel off stone carving Emperor Solute Buddha, that was created 1,500 years ago during the North Wei period (386-534), and broke the precious and sacred artwork into pieces in order to allow him to smuggle it out of China.
 Later this same American art gallery director had a hand of the giant Buddha statue Lushena (卢舍那大佛) chopped off and shipped to the United States.

 While Americans and other Western nations were quick to condemn what the Taliban did to the giant Buddha figure in Afghanistan, they choose to ignore what they used to do to the Buddha icons in China: numerous statues were beheaded by the “art lovers” of the West.
-In one instance, a Buddha sculpture at Mt Celestial Dragon Grotto (天龙山石窟) in Shanxi Province had its head landed in New York while its body to be brought to Japan’s Idemitsu Museum of Arts.
+In one instance, a Buddha sculpture at Mt Celestial Dragon Grotto (天龙山石窟) in Shanxi Province had its head landed in New York while its body was brought to Japan’s Idemitsu Museum of Arts.

 During WWII, Japanese troops even prohibit Chinese from approaching their own Yungang Grotto (云冈石窟) heritage with a notice board installed at the entrance that read: “Anyone entered the premises without permission will be shot on site (擅入者，格杀勿论)”.
 Though eventually, Japan lost the war, China lost countless historical treasures to its Fascist neighbour.